nikita-volkov/hasql-th/README.md

 # Error messages

 The parser turns out to be actually better than the one in Postgres in terms of error-reporting.
-That's because instead of relying on an old C-mangling transcompiler, it uses Haskell's own superpowerful "megaparsec" library and the "headed-megaparsec" extension for it.
+That's because of Haskell's superabilities in the area of parsing compared to C. The library uses the "megaparsec" library and the ["headed-megaparsec"](http://hackage.haskell.org/package/headed-megaparsec) extension for it.
 As the result of that, the error messages produced by this parser are more informative than the ones in Postgres.
-Following is an example.
+Following are a few examples.

 ## Error example 1